-Seattle Guaranteed Basic Income Pilot
+The Nest: Guaranteed Income Pilot

-Supporting pregnant families with no-strings-attached GBI program
+Supporting pregnant and parenting families with no-strings-attached GI

-Perigee Fund believes that focusing resources that support families and reduce stress during the sensitive prenatal-to-3 period can improve outcomes for children and parents.
+Perigee Fund believes that cash resources that support families and reduce stress during the sensitive prenatal-to-3 period can improve outcomes for children and parents.
 Boosting the financial security of low-income parents and primary caregivers with unrestricted cash has the direct effect of reducing the overload and immediate stress that families experience.

 In 2023, grantee Hummingbird Indigenous Family Services launched the Nest — a guaranteed Income (GI) pilot that spans several geographies in Washington state.
 It is part of a growing number of local GI pilots across the United States.
 The Nest focuses on the prenatal-to-3 period, starting during pregnancy and extending to the child’s third birthday.
 It is the first in the nation to center Native American/American Indian, Alaska Native, Pacific Islander, and Native Hawaiian pregnant and parenting people.
 The launch followed an extensive planning process with deep community and family engagement.
 In addition to monthly GI payments, Hummingbird offers optional culturally relevant perinatal services and programs to participants.